Early 20th Century Nottingham (1900 – 1949)

 1908

-The first public phone box was installed in Theatre Square
+Nottingham’s first public telephone box was installed in Theatre Square.

 1908